Cray-HPE/docs-csm/operations/resiliency/NTP_Resiliency.md

 ### Procedure

-1. Set the date manually if the time on NCNs is off by more than an a few hours, days, or more.
+1. Set the date manually if the time on NCNs is off by more than a few hours.

     For example: